-Jenna Benn, contributing blogger
+Jenna Benn, past contributing blogger

 As the assistant regional director of Chicago's Anti-Defamation League, Jenna Benn works to advance the missions of fighting anti-Semitism and bigotry through legislation, monitoring extremist groups, advocating for Israel, responding to acts of discrimination and providing anti-bias training programs for schools.
 She has lectured at various universities and international conferences that focus on anti-Israel sentiment and global anti-Semitism and she has worked extensively in Israel, Germany, Turkey, Canada, and the United Kingdom.
 "Chicago's religious landscape is unique because it is the home to many vibrant immigrant communities who are faced with the challenge holding on to traditional practices and embracing American values which can at times can strike quite a discord," she said.

 Jenna most recently has been in the fight for her life against Grey Zone Lymphoma, an extremely rare blood disorder that affects less than 500 people in the United States.
 To learn more about her journey with Cancer please go to http://killitinthebutt.blogspot.com/ or http://vimeo.com/23329273.

 In the last 29 years, there have been a handful of occasions where I have felt fully present, fully alive, fully in the moment.
 Yesterday was one of those occasions.
 It is impossible to describe the magic that occurred June 5 at the 18th annual Lurie Cancer Survivor's Walk.
 Instead I will try to show you.

 This past weekend, at the Gay Pride Parade, Chicago got a taste of what it is like to see, breathe, and live in hyper-color.